arkime/arkimeweb/_wiki/esproxy.md

 <pre>
 [default]
-# The ES server to proxy requests for.
+# The OpenSearch/Elasticsearch server to proxy requests for.
-# Make sure the capture/viewer nodes can NOT access ES directly.
+# Make sure the capture/viewer nodes can NOT access OpenSearch/Elasticsearch directly.
 elasticsearch=https://the.real.es.server:9999
 # What port we listen to for connections from the capture/viewer nodes
 esProxyPort=9999